 Monroe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Monroe is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Monroe who work in office and administrative support (13.64%), sales jobs (9.73%), and management occupations (6.99%).
+Overall, Monroe is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Monroe who work in office and administrative support (12.90%), sales jobs (10.07%), and healthcare (7.01%).

 Monroe is a somewhat ethnically-diverse city.
 The people who call Monroe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monroe residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Monroe include Irish, French, Italian, and English.
+Important ancestries of people in Monroe include German, Irish, French, Italian, and Polish.

 The most common language spoken in Monroe is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Italian and Polish.